Security-Onion-Solutions/securityonion-docs/analyzers.rst

 Running Analyzers
 -----------------
-To enqueue an analyzer job, click the lighting bolt icon from left-hand side of the observable menu:
+To enqueue an analyzer job, click the lightning bolt icon on the left side of the observable menu:

 .. image:: images/analyzers-analyze-icon.png
   :target: _images/analyzers-analyze-icon.png

 All configured analyzers supporting the observable's data type will then run and return their analysis: